 Below is an outline of our typical activities:

 A short sketch is acted out involving the theft of a mobile phone.
 Using the latest commercial E-FIT software, the young people generate an image of the thief.
 Finally the ‘thief’ returns so that their appearance can be compared with the young peoples’ images.

 Electric Car Challenge

 Using plastic kit pieces, young people design and then build a battery powered vehicle.
 At the end the vehicles are raced against each other.
 Young people are encouraged to investigate how design effects the speed and ‘power’ of their vehicle.

-Young people undertake the role of a doctor investigating a neurological illness.
+Young people undertake the role of a doctor investigating illnesses.
 To make their diagnoses they question the patient, test ‘urine’ samples and examine X-rays and brains scans.
 Finally the young people consider how the brain works, and how technology is being used to improve the lives of disabled people.